kaustubhhakim/atmodeller/docs/troubleshooting.rst

 - Ensure that a solution physically exists for the system you've constructed.
 While *Atmodeller* allows arbitrary user-defined constraints (e.g., fugacity, mass balance), this does not guarantee a valid solution.
 If no solution is found, it may be due to over-constraining or conflicting conditions.
 To diagnose this, simplify the system by reducing the number of species and/or constraints.
 If a solution can be found for a simpler case, gradually reintroduce complexity to identify when the system becomes unsolvable.

 - *Atmodeller* uses a bounded solver, with upper and lower limits specified in the package's `__init__`.
-These bounds are generally generous, but it is still possible that a solution lies outside them---particularly when modelling large atmospheres in the absence of solubility.
+These bounds are generally generous, but it is still possible that a solution lies outside them---particularly when modeling large atmospheres in the absence of solubility.
 Consider adjusting or inspecting the bounds if appropriate.

 The solver detects an nan
 ~~~~~~~~~~~~~~~~~~~~~~~~~